Your free business.com+ membership unlocks exclusive tech deals and advisor support

 You can’t have a sustainable business model without sustainable resources.
 Many business activities are limited by finite resources or exceptionally high prices.
 Meanwhile, some resources may be readily available yet environmentally harmful.

 Palm oil is a famous example of a cheap and plentiful resource.
-However, farmers are razing acres of land and causing severe environmental destruction by cultivating the crop.
-Cheap resources may be tantalizing for business but consider the big picture instead of taking a shortcut now.
+However, unsustainably produced palm oil can drive deforestation and cause severe environmental destruction.
+Cheap resources may be tempting for business, but consider the big picture instead of taking a shortcut now.

 4. A sustainable business model gives back.